GSA/Section508.gov/_pages/test/2025-07-16-ict-testing-baselines.md

 * Baseline for Software
 * Baseline for Web

 The ICT Baseline Alignment for Web Working Group also needs help developing and evaluating web test cases.
-You can submit web test cases to help validate test processes and tools as [pull requests](https://github.com/Section508Coordinators/baselinealignment/pulls) in the [ICT Testing Baseline Portfolio GitHub repository](https://github.com/atbcb/ICTTestingBaseline).
-Current web test cases can be viewed at [ICT Testing Baseline Alignment Framework](https://baselinealignment.section508.gov/) along with more information on contributing.
+You can submit web test cases to help validate test processes and tools as <a href="https://github.com/Section508Coordinators/baselinealignment/pulls" target="_blank" class="usa-link--external">pull requests</a> in the <a href="https://github.com/atbcb/ICTTestingBaseline" target="_blank" class="usa-link--external">ICT Testing Baseline Portfolio GitHub repository</a>.
+Current web test cases can be viewed at <a href="https://baselinealignment.section508.gov/" target="_blank" class="usa-link--external">ICT Testing Baseline Alignment Framework</a> along with more information on contributing.

 **Reviewed/Updated:** July 2025